Revisiting George Platt Lynes’ Fire Island Muses

 John Butler & Melvin Dwork (1963)

-His most celebrated work was the staging of Carmina Burana (1959) for New York City Opera, which has been revived with over 30 companies.
+His most celebrated work was the New York City Opera staging of Carmina Burana (1959).
+Through the years, it has been recreated with over 30 companies.

 In 1961 he met celebrated interior designer Melvin Dwork, who has called Butler “the love of my life.”
 They remained companions and friends until Butler’s death in 1993.
 Dwork was instrumental in preserving Butler’s dance legacy.